 The best thing is, Sales Cloud not only automates the process but also personalizes it.
 For example, quotes are tailored specific to customers, territories, or channels.
-You can use geo-fences (invisible boundaries set by GPS) and beacons (small wireless devices used for proximity marketing) to create regional limits of applying personalized promotions in a specific city or area.
+You can use geo-fences (invisible boundaries set by GPS) and beacons (small wireless devices that communicate with beacon-enabled apps) to create regional limits of applying personalized promotions in a specific city or area.

 Sales Cloud also provides tools for billing and revenue management in order to meet customers’ changing needs.
 Revenue management can only be streamlined when all the stages of the process are interconnected.
 With Sales Cloud, you can have all the following features under the same roof: